Top 10 things to bring for the perfect glamping getaway

 6. Your dog’s essentials

-If your four-legged friend is joining you, don’t forget their creature comforts: bed, lead, favourite toy, and a towel for muddy paws.
-They’ll love the freedom of the outdoors - and you’ll love knowing they’re just as relaxed and welcome as you are.
+If you're joining us in Joan or Angharad - our two dog-friendly shepherd huts - don't forget your dog's bed, lead, favourite toy and a towel for muddy paws.
+We provide dog bowls and a little welcome gift for every canine guest, and as dog owners ourselves we know how much the small things matter.
+The countryside around Brook Cottage is everything a dog could reasonably ask for.
+They’ll love the freedom of the outdoors - and you’ll love knowing they’re just as relaxed and happy as you are.

 8. A camera or sketchbook